smorf-ntsg/naip-chm/README.md

 ## Overview

-This repository contains the source code, trained model weights, and inference tools for **NAIP-CHM**, a project that generates a 0.6-meter resolution canopy height ans structure model (CHM) for the contiguous United States using National Agriculture Imagery Program (NAIP) aerial imagery.
+This repository contains the source code, trained model weights, and inference tools for **NAIP-CHM**, a project that generates a 0.6-meter resolution canopy height and structure model (CHM) for the contiguous United States using National Agriculture Imagery Program (NAIP) aerial imagery.

-**Explore the CONUS-wide product and visualize model quality/availability using our interactive Google Earth Engine App:** https://naip-chm.projects.earthengine.app/view/naip-chm-a-conus-structure-model
+**Explore the CONUS-wide product using our interactive Google Earth Engine App:** https://naip-chm.projects.earthengine.app/view/naip-chm-a-conus-structure-model

-This codebase supports the upcoming paper: **A 0.6-meter resolution canopy height and structure model for the contiguous United States**.

 The repository provides:
 *   **Inference Pipeline:** Tools to generate canopy height models from NAIP DOQQs using a pre-trained U-Net model.
-*   **Training Code:** Scripts to train the model on new data, including distributed training support.
+*   **Training Code:** Scripts to train the model on new data.
-*   **Pre-trained Model:** The final model weights used to generate the CONUS-wide dataset.
+*   **Pre-trained Model:** Model weights used to generate the CONUS-wide dataset.
 *   **Conditioning Data:** Static environmental raster data required for model inference.

 ## Data Access